casillajec/pygame-ai/docs/guide.rst

         pygame.display.update()

-Apart from instantiating the **CircleNPC** we changed it's ai property to be :py:class:`~.kinematic.Arrive`, this will make the NPC arrive near the player and then stop accelerating, We also added the code neccesary to blit our entity's images to the screen.
+Apart from instantiating the **CircleNPC** we changed its **ai** property to be :py:class:`~.kinematic.Arrive`, this will make the NPC arrive near the player and then stop accelerating, We also added the code necessary to blit our entity's images to the screen.

-If you were to run this code now, it should run propperly, you should see the player in the center of the screen and the NPC chasing the player, the problem is, if you try to move the player, well... it won't stop moving.
+If you were to run this code now, it should run properly, you should see the player in the center of the screen and the NPC chasing the player, the problem is, if you try to move the player, well... it won't stop moving.
-That is because when we :py:meth:`~.GameObject.steer` the player it's velocity increases, and since we are moving it's position based on it's velocity, it will never stop moving (unless you steer it correctly to negate it's current velocity).
+That is because when we :py:meth:`~.GameObject.steer` the player its velocity increases, and since we are moving its position based on its velocity, it will never stop moving (unless you steer it correctly to negate its current velocity).
 The NPC will also never stop beside the player as it should.

 .. _Drag: